Thalía: Business endeavours

 In 2004, she signed a contract with Hershey's with which she released her own chocolate and candy brand.
 In 2005, she designed a summer clothing line, and in the following year, she was converted into the face of "Carol's Daughter" company, specialized in beauty products, while in 2007 she launched her perfume, produced by "Fuller Cosmetics" company.
-In 2007, she joined ABC Radio and started her own radio show known as "The Conexión Thalía Radio Show", in which she discusses music, fashion, news and political issues, and invites various people to talk with her on different issues.
+In 2007, she joined ABC Radio and started her own radio show known as The Conexión Thalía Radio Show, in which she discusses music, fashion, news and political issues, and invites various people to talk with her on different issues.
 The program, that is weekly and lasts two hours, premiered on 17 March 2007, and still goes on, while it has expanded to over 70 radio stations through the US.

-In September 2007, she released the beauty advice book "Thalía: ¡Belleza!-Lessons in Lipgloss and Happiness" and in June 2009, she released her second book entitled "Thalia: ¡Radiante!-Your Guide to a Fit and a Fabulous Pregnancy".
-In May 2010, she revealed new accessories and jewels available via her website, apart from a new clothing line in association with multinational company C&A. In February 2011, she became the new face of Head & Shoulders and in November, she released her third book, which is her autobiography and named "Growing Stronger".
+In September 2007, she released the beauty advice book Thalía: ¡Belleza!-Lessons in Lipgloss and Happiness and in June 2009, she released her second book entitled Thalia: ¡Radiante!-Your Guide to a Fit and a Fabulous Pregnancy.
+In May 2010, she revealed new accessories and jewels available via her website, apart from a new clothing line in association with multinational company C&A. In February 2011, she became the new face of Head & Shoulders and in November, she released her third book, which is her autobiography and named Growing Stronger.
 Thalía has also been the public face of various advertisements, like Dr Pepper in 2001 or Victoria's Secret in 2005.
-According to Mira! magazine, in 2008 it was estimated that Thalía was one of the most wealthy Mexican businesswomen with a net worth of over US$100 million.
 In April 2012, she inaugurated her own yoga center in New York.